ayeletmz/Lightning-Network-Congestion-Attacks/README.md

 # Lightning-Network-Congestion-Attacks

-The source code for all experiments and simulations in <link>.
+The source code for all experiments and simulations in http://arxiv.org/abs/2002.06564.